Skip to primary menu Skip to main content Skip to footer content

 Alexandra Lange is a journalist, design critic, and author.
 Her essays, reviews and profiles have appeared in numerous publications.
 In 2025 she was awarded the Pulitzer Prize for Criticism for a series on how urban design and architecture affect children and families.
 She is the author of Meet Me by the Fountain: An Inside History of the Mall (2022), The Design of Childhood: How the Material World Shapes Independent Kids (2018), and Writing About Architecture: Mastering the Language of Buildings and Cities (2012).

-This conversation is presented in conjunction with the National Public Housing Museum’s exhibition Living in the Shade: Open Space and Public Housing and in alignment with SHIFT: Architecture in Times of Radical Change, the sixth edition of the Chicago Architecture Biennial, opening September 19.
+This conversation is presented in conjunction with the National Public Housing Museum’s exhibition Living in the Shade: Open Space and Public Housing and as part of the sixth edition of the Chicago Architecture Biennial.
+Opening September 19, 2025 and on view through February 28, 2026 at locations across Chicago, SHIFT: Architecture in Times of Radical Change engages timely global issues through the lens of architecture and design.

 Upcoming events